Discovering Life in Cable, WI:

 Did you know that muskellunge—musky—is the state fish of Wisconsin?
-With more world records landed here than anywhere else, it’s not surprising.
+It's not surprising: there have been more world records landed here than anywhere else!
 The challenge of musky fishing—physical size, moodiness, explosive strikes—make it one of the most difficult trophy fish, but also one of the most alluring catches, drawing anglers to the Cable, Wisconsin area from across the state and country.

 So, what are the best places to find musky?
 Depends on what you’re looking for.
 If you’re looking for an easy(ier!) catch, smaller, shallower lakes with more vegetation or rivers often yield higher musky populations for a higher chance of landing a fish, but increased populations tend to mean smaller fish.
 Those seeking a trophy fish will have to be patient—these don’t come easily!—and should look to large, deep clear-water lakes with lower populations of musky.